What is Cohort Analysis – and how to get it from your Sage 50 data

 Instead of looking at your total sales figures month by month (which tells you what happened), cohort analysis tells you who is driving those numbers and whether your business is getting better or worse at retaining customers.

-Imagine you had 50 new customers in January and 50 new customers in March.
+Imagine you pulled your data and saw 50 new customers in January and 50 new customers in March.
 By June, 30 of your January customers have bought again, but only 10 of your March customers have.
 Your overall sales might look fine, but something changed between January and March.
 Maybe a product quality issue, a change in how you're acquiring customers, or a seasonal pattern.

 Without cohort analysis, you'd never spot it.